Surface bundles and the section conjecture: Cohomological preliminaries

 \subsection{A form of the Chebotarev density theorem}

 One of the arithmetic goals of this paper is to provide an abundance of points of $\mathscr{M}_g$ where certain cohomology classes do not vanish.
 These classes are in cohomological degree $2$, where we do not know how to directly prove the existence of such points.
-However, the following variant of the Chebotarev density theorem gives such points for classes in cohomological degree $1$, and will be crucial for our applications: \begin{theorem} Let $X$ be a finite-type, integral, normal $\mathbb{Z}$-scheme of dimension at least one, and let $\mathscr{F}$ be a locally constant constructible sheaf of abelian groups on $X_{\text{\'et}}$.
-If is non-zero, then the set of closed points $x$ in $X$ such that $\alpha|_x$ is nonzero is Zariski-dense. \end{theorem} \begin{remark} In fact the proof gives substantially more---it gives an estimate on the Dirichlet density on the set of closed points $x$ with $\alpha|_x$ non-zero.
-We omit this as it is unnecessary for our purposes. \end{remark}
+However, the following variant of the Chebotarev density theorem gives such points for classes in cohomological degree $1$, and will be crucial for our applications:

-Before proceeding with the proof, we will need some lemmas. \begin{lemma} Let $G$ be a finite group, and let $A$ be a finite $\mathbb{Z}/p^n\mathbb{Z}[G]$-module.
-Let $H_p\subset G$ be a $p$-Sylow subgroup.
-Then the natural restriction map is injective for all $i$. \end{lemma} \begin{proof} This is a direct application of Restriction-corestriction.
-See for e.g.~\cite[Corollary 3, pg.~105]{cassels2algebraic}. \end{proof} \begin{lemma} Let $G$ be a finite group and let $A$ be a finite $\mathbb{Z}/p^n\mathbb{Z}[G]$-module.
-Then if is non-zero, there exists a cyclic subgroup $W\subset G$ such that $\alpha|_W$ is non-zero. \end{lemma} \begin{proof} By Lemma \ref{p-group-reduction}, we may assume without loss of generality that $G$ is a $p$-group (by replacing it by a $p$-Sylow subgroup), hence nilpotent.
-We proceed by induction on the length of a composition series for $G$.
-The base case, where $G$ itself is cyclic, is trivial.

-Let $V\subset G$ be a cyclic, order $p$ subgroup of the center $Z(G)$ (which is non-empty as $G$ is a $p$-group).

-If $\alpha|_V$ is non-zero the proof is complete, so we may assume $\alpha|_V$ is zero.
-Then the inflation-restriction sequence implies that $\alpha$ is the image of some By the induction hypothesis, there exists a cyclic subgroup $W'\subset G/V$ such that $\alpha'|_{W'}$ is non-zero.